Contact Us

 • Where we need to perform the contract we are about to enter into or have entered into with you;

-• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests;
+• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests; • Where we need to comply with a legal obligation;

 • Where we need to manage our relationship with you, as our customer;